 Refund Delay due to Tax Amendment

-If you mailed a tax amendment, you should wait three weeks before checking your amended tax return status
+If you mailed a tax amendment, generally you should wait 10-12 weeks before checking your amended tax return status

-Amended returns typically take 8-12 weeks for the IRS to process, so you should wait at least 8 weeks before checking on the status of your tax refund.
-If it has been over 12 weeks since you filed your amendment and you have not received your refund, you should call the IRS at 1-800-829-1040 and speak to a customer service representative.
+Amended returns are currently taking up to 16 weeks (or 4 months) for the IRS to process, so you should wait at least 10-12 weeks before checking on the status of your tax refund.
+If it has been over 16 weeks since you filed your amendment and you have not received your refund, you should call the IRS at 1-800-829-1040 and speak to a customer service representative.
 Here's a tip for when you call: Press 1 (for English), press 0 (zero), press 0 (zero), and you should be able to talk to a live person at the IRS.
 The best time to reach the IRS is between 7-9 AM and 6-7 PM, Monday-Friday.

 Did you get an unwanted email that looks like it's from the IRS or eFile.com?
-This identity theft process is called Phishing - yes, sounds like fishing.
-Please take immediate actions if you by mistake fell for this.
+This identity theft process is called phishing - yes, sounds like fishing.
+Take immediate actions if you mistakenly fell victim to this.

-Learn about potential or actual Tax Audits.
-Tips on how to prepare for this and how to work with us on a Tax Audit.
+Learn about potential or actual tax audits and see tips on how to prepare for this and how to work with us on a tax audit.

-Do you have suspicion or knowledge of Identity Theft?
+Do you have suspicion or knowledge of identity theft?
 Trust us, eFile.com is using the latest identity detection tools available.
 Find instructions on what to do.
-Report and share identify theft with us as soon as possible so we can help you.
+Report and share identity theft with us as soon as possible so we can help you.

 Find out how secure your tax data is while working via eFile.com.